epycsolutions/fire-ui-react/packages/legacy/utils/README.md

-# Utilities
+# @fire-ui/utils

-Shared Vanilla TS/JS utilities for various FireUI components and packcages.
+Shared Vanilla TS/JS utilities for various FireUI components and packages.

 > This is an internal utility, not intended for public usage.